AWS RDS Pricing Explained

 Data Transfer

-- In-Region Data Transfer: Data transferred within the same region is usually free.
+- In-Region Data Transfer: Moving data within the same AWS region is free.
+Keep your application servers and databases in the same region whenever possible.

 Monitoring and Additional Features